vivekmehendiratta/machineLearningPipeline/README.md

 # Motivation

-For this project, I used 'Corporate Messaging' Data produced by Appen to understand the concepts of:
+For this project, I used 'Corporate Messaging' Data to understand the concepts of:

     Machine Learning Pipelines
     GridSearchCV